rishuags/cochat/README.md

 1. **Sign Up & Verify**
    - Use your email to sign up.
-   - Click the verification link sent to your inbox.
+   - Click the verification link sent to your inbox (check spam!).
    - Log in after verifying.

 2. **Enter Your OpenAI API Key**
-   - You’ll be prompted to securely enter your OpenAI key.
+   - You’ll be prompted to securely enter your OpenAI key on creating a room.
    - The key is encrypted and stored **server-side**.

 3. **Create or Join a Room**